 These have both been associated with the increase of MDMA-related deaths and is something to be wary of if you plan on consuming MDMA (reminder: test your substances and use a scale!).

 For many, these numbers, calculations, and recommendations are confusing.
 It can sometimes be a lot to process, but getting a dosage right is a pretty crucial component of psychedelic safety.
-A knowledgeable and supportive psychedelic coach can help demystify dosages.
-Click here to speak with a an integration coach today.
+A knowledgeable and supportive psychedelic guide can help demystify dosages as you prepare for your experience as well as provide in-person support during the trip itself.
+Click here to speak with a trip sitter today.

 Recommended Dosage: 20 to 40 mg (smoked), or 0.2 to 0.4 mg per kg of body mass (intravenous infusion)*